unixorn/autoupdate-zgen/README.md

 autoupdate-zgen
 ===============

-zgen doesn't do automatic updates like oh-my-zsh.
-Set up easy auto updating, both of zgen and the bundles loaded in your configuration.
+zgen doesn't do automatic updates like oh-my-zsh. **autoupdate-zgen** sets up easy automatic updating, both of zgen and the bundles loaded in your configuration.

-Activate with `zgen load unixorn/autoupdate-zgen` and regenerate your init.zsh file.
+Activate with `zgen load unixorn/autoupdate-zgen` and regenerate your `init.zsh` file.

-set ZGEN_PLUGIN_UPDATE_DAYS before calling the bundle if you don't want the default value of 7 days.
+set `ZGEN_PLUGIN_UPDATE_DAYS` before calling the bundle if you don't want the default value of 7 days.

-set ZGEN_SYSTEM_UPDATE_DAYS before calling the bundle if you don't want the default value of 7 days.
+set `ZGEN_SYSTEM_UPDATE_DAYS` before calling the bundle if you don't want the default value of 7 days.